awsdocs/aws-net-developer-guide/README.md

-## User Guide of the AWS SDK for .NET (version 2)
+## User Guide for the AWS SDK for .NET (version 2)

-This is the open source version of the developer guide for the AWS SDK for .NET (version 2).
+This is the open source version of the developer guide for the AWS SDK for .NET, version 2.

 **NOTES**
 * The latest developer guide for the AWS SDK for .NET is at https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/welcome.html.